 We also offer role-matched mentoring upon request with resident physicians or faculty members who share the same gender, race or ethnicity, or LGBTQ+ status as you.

 If you experience academic difficulties or require help developing particular clinical skills, your faculty mentor works with you to develop a performance improvement plan.
-He or she can assist you with accessing tutoring services and arranging appropriate training sessions at NYU Winthrop Hospital’s Simulation Center.
+He or she can assist you with accessing tutoring services and arranging appropriate training sessions at NYU Langone Hospital—Long Island Simulation Center.

 Your mentor can also connect you with learning specialists who provide assistance with test taking, managing test anxiety, and developing organizational skills to stay on track.